amaroteam/front-end-challenge/challenge-description.md

 - Your code will be evaluated by: semantics, structure, legibility, size, among other factors.
 - The `git` history will be avaluated.
-- Our stack here is React based (React, Redux, Sass, Webpack).
-In case you are familiar with it, you can use it to solve the challenge.
+- Our stack here is React based (React, Redux, Sass, Webpack) so using the same stack will bea difference maker.
 - We're looking for a front-end developer who knows how to build a layout and also knows how to programming in JavaScript.
 Use this as an opportunity to show us how good you are on both areas.
 - Do not forget documentation.
-Or how are we going to evaluate your work if we can't init the project on our machines? :thinking_face:
+Or how are we going to evaluate your work if we can't init the project on our machines?

 ## Got questions?